Chinmay-Mulgund/esp32-freertos-sensor-hub/README.md

 <p align="center">
 Parcel tracking and monitoring system developed on ESP32 microcontroller using FreeRTOS that can track location, sense vibration and monitor temperature.
 The system transmits data via GPRS to a web server for displaying real time updates on a website.
+This project integrates multiple sensor modules on ESP32 using FreeRTOS.
+It builds upon the open-source [Parcel Tracking RTOS](https://github.com/parikshitpagare/parcel-tracking-rtos) project.
 </p>

 <br>